-Note: The analysis shown is based on the fund's balance as of Dec.
-31, 2010, and assumes that the Agreement's provisions related to the trust fund-including additional U.S. contributions and reduced Palau withdrawals through 2023-are approved.
+The analysis shown is based on the fund's balance as of September 30, 2011, and assumes that the Agreement's provisions related to the trust fund-including additional U.S. contributions and reduced Palau withdrawals through 2023-are approved.

 The additional contributions and reduced withdrawals scheduled in the Agreement would also make the trust fund a more reliable source of revenue under conditions of market volatility.
-With these changes, the trust fund would have an approximately 90 percent probability of sustaining payments through 2044.
-In comparison, the fund had a 25 percent probability, at the end of 2010, of sustaining the \$15 million annual withdrawals scheduled under the compact through 2044.
-21
+With these changes, the trust fund would have an approximately 86 percent probability of sustaining payments through 2044.
+In comparison, the fund had a 24 percent probability, at the end of 2010, of sustaining the \$15 million annual withdrawals scheduled under the compact through 2044.23 inflation).

-Figure 4 compares the trust fund's probability of sustaining the proposed withdrawals under the terms outlined in the Agreement with its probability of sustaining the withdrawals scheduled under the compact.
+Figure 4 compares the probability that the trust fund will sustain the proposed withdrawals under the terms outlined in the Agreement with the probability that the trust fund will sustain the withdrawals scheduled under the compact.